NicholasFarrow/nicholasfarrow.github.io/_posts/2020-06-17-Cryptography-in-Bitcoin-with-C.md

 A computationally inclined person may ask, why not use something more natural like base64?
 Well base58 uses every number, lowercase letter, and upercase letter **except** for characters that can easily be mistaken (0, O, I, l).
 Note $$2\times26 + 10 - 4 = 58$$.
 Removing these confusing characters makes it much less likely for Bitcoin addresses to be entered incorrectly.

 # Creating Bitcoin Addresses in C
-Bitcoin uses *Elliptic curve cryptography* to create a public and private key pair.
-I will cover the details of how this works in a later post, but for now all we need to know is that Bitcoin uses an eliptic curve called `secp256k1` to create a public key from a private key which have the properties of asymmetric cryptography outlined above.
+Bitcoin uses *Elliptic Curve Cryptography* to create a public and private key pair.
+I will cover the details of how this works in a later post, but for now all we need to know is that Bitcoin uses an eliptic curve called `secp256k1` to create a public key from a private key which have the properties of asymmetric cryptography outlined earlier.

 To use this eliptic curve in C, we will be using the [bitcoin-core/secp256k1](https://github.com/bitcoin-core/secp256k1) library, installation is [trivial](https://github.com/bitcoin-core/secp256k1#build-steps) on Linux and MacOS.